perbaltzar/photoify/README.md

 * Tables

 # DONE
+* Lowercase check when logging in.
+* As a user I should be able to like and dislike posts.
 * See other profiles
 * When changing email, check if email excists in database
 * As a user I should be able to edit my posts.